sueszli/osue/exams/2020/exam 1/assignment backup 1/README.md

-This is a backup of the server content after fetching the demo exam in 2021.
+This is a backup of the server content after fetching the demo exam in 2021 on the inflab server.